Ganymede-HR/QA-Service/README.md

 ## Overview

-This project is setup with [Fastify](https://fastify.dev/) in place of Express for performance and compatibility with Typescript.
-Typescript tsconfig.json file generated with `npx tsc --init`.
+This project is setup with Typescript with the tsconfig.json file generated with `npx tsc --init`.

 ## Getting started